vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/2/2/26_kRsaraH_sthAlIpAkaH.md

 <details><summary>Oldenberg</summary>

-26. While she looks at a mess of boiled rice with sesamum seeds, covered with ghee, he should ask her, 'What dost thou see?'
+a mess of boiled rice with sesamum seeds
 </details>